cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

           Can be used for monoploid organisms with mixed states.

     FirstAllele
-       *Text.* Reference to the 2D data table property that contains first allele information (in case of diploid data).
+       *Text.* Reference to the 2D data table property that contains first allele information (in case of diploid data). -1 is the value used to indicate missingness.

     SecondAllele
-       *Text.* Reference to the 2D data table property that contains second allele information (in case of diploid data).
+       *Text.* Reference to the 2D data table property that contains second allele information (in case of diploid data). -1 is the value used to indicate missingness.

     Ref
        *Text.* 2D data table property containing the reference read count (in case of fractional data).